 As a digital media company, we are usually asked to produce content.
 Text seems simple enough, right?

 Some employers will gauge work by how much written output you can manage, what graphics and video tools you use.
-It is easy to miscalculate the difficulty level, how long it takes to storyboard, direct and edit video or photo-shop and process a series of images.
+It is easy to miscalculate the difficulty level (and thence the pricing), how long it takes to storyboard, direct and edit video or photo-shop and process a series of images.

 Paying customers feel they could do the same thing much better, if only they had the time to spare.
 This often happens in hindsight when the work is OK, but not "what we're looking for."
 You may get fired and rehired around Christmas time by this kind of contractor.